-A number of reactions in the list of KEGG reactions from the annotation process could not be found in previous A. niger models and so we searched these in the A. niger literature for evidence.
+1578 reactions in the list of KEGG reactions from the annotation process could not be found in previous A. niger models and so we searched these in the A. niger literature for evidence.
 Evidence was found for 34 reactions (Table 1).
 Two additional reactions not present in the KEGG reaction list were added based on literature evidence.
 One of these (KEGG reaction R01767) completed the amygdalin degradation pathway [21].
 The other reaction, the interconversion of galactitol and L-sorbose, filled the missing link in the oxidoreductive galactose catabolic pathway [22, 23].
 One reaction (KEGG reaction R02396), the means of mitochondrial acetyl transfer via acetylcarnitine [24, 25], was added to both cytosolic and mitochondrial compartments.
 A new transport reaction that completes the mitochondrial acetyl transfer pathway via acetylcarnitine was added.
 These 37 new reactions were added to the model.
 An additional 27 unique genes corresponding to these new reactions were added, giving a total of 1756 unique ATCC1015 genes and the ATCC1015-specific model iDU1756.
 An additional ten transport reactions (Table S2: see Additional file 1) and 34 input/output reactions (Table S3: see Additional file 1) were added to iDU1756.
 The total number of reactions in iDU1756 is 1845.
 47 new compounds are included in iDU1756 (Table S4: see Additional file 1), 37 of which are new unique metabolites, bringing the total number of unique metabolites to 939.
-A large number of reactions in the sequence-based KEGG reaction list were not included in iDU1756 due to the absence of literature evidence.
+1544 reactions in the sequence-based KEGG reaction list were not included in iDU1756 due to the absence of literature evidence.
 Corresponding to these excluded reactions, there are 1020 unique ATCC1015 genes absent from iDU1756, which have putative metabolic activities.
 There is therefore the potential for even further expansion of metabolic coverage.

 New substrates in iDU1756